 “What is this Washington, D.C.-based “Fellowship” group that found common ground with the Dalai Lama?
-(See this week’s Herescope posts for details.)
 No one knows for sure because its past, present and future are hidden in the murky depths of secrecy.
 One fact readily discernible is its dominionist agenda to build some sort of “kingdom” on earth for their nebulous “Jesus.” “(From – “ The emergent nebulous Jesus & his kingdom”

-“Two evangelical leaders, Rick Warren and Brian McLaren, who recently signed the common faith agreement Loving God and Neighbor Together, which called for Christian and Islamic leaders to work together, showed up in Davos, Switzerland, this week at the World Economic Forum.
+“Two evangelical leaders, Rick Warren and Brian McLaren, who signed the common faith agreement Loving God and Neighbor Together, which called for Christian and Islamic leaders to work together, showed up in Davos, Switzerland, at the World Economic Forum.

 This is quite significant.
 Davos featured a “West-Islamic World Dialogue” with a “Council of 100 Leaders (C-100) Promoting dialogue and cooperation between the Western and Islamic worlds.”
 According to one report, the purpose of the C-100 is sustain “In-depth Dialogue and Discourse” and leverage “Global Cooperative Action” with a network designed to:

 * Catalyse change and make progress in one of the most pressing global issues of our time

 * Advance thought leadership to shape and guide the agenda of West–Islam dialogue

 * Participate in the discourse among members of a network of influential leaders with eminent knowledge” (From – “Rick Warren & Brian McLaren at DAVOS”)